~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 My friends & myself were hangin'-out in town, as usual.
 Plans changed last-minute, & I suggested we oughta go out and do someþin' on ð' town, instead'a just stayin'-in like normal.

-We usually make such a trip a few times a year, & it'd been at least a few monþs since ð' last.
+We usually make such a trip a few times a year, & it'd been at least a few monþs since we'd last.
 I was especially restless & hopeful, now ðat ðe opportunity presented itself, & we'd just been talking about finding time to go up.

 Ðere was some hesitation among ð' crew.
 "Should we, shouldn't we?"...